philosophie/stairs/README.md

 # Stairs

-It's a pain to setup new developers on your codebase.
+It's a pain to set up new developers on your codebase.
 Stairs makes it easy.

 ### The Problem